geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 #### Cached values

 We want to provide information about Gardeners such as the crops and varieties that they are growing in the Index screens, and for performance reasons, we want to provide this information without having to retrieve all of the Planting instances associated with their gardens.
 To do this, we "cache" the cropIDs and varietyIDs associated with this gardener in this entity.

+By "associated", we mean the crops and varieties in the garden(s) for which this gardener is an owner.

 #### Badge attestation values